rapidsai/notebooks/utils/README.md

 ## dask-setup

-`dask-setup.sh` expect several inputs, and order matters:
+`dask-setup.sh` expects several inputs, and order matters:

 * `ENVNAME`: name of the virtual environment where `cudf` is installed
 * `NWORKERS`: number of workers to create